Shopify/hydrogen/.changeset/smart-ways-destroy.md

 '@shopify/remix-oxygen': major
 ---

 Update to Remix v2.
 Remix is now a peer dependency and its version is no longer pinned.
+This means that you can upgrade to newer Remix 2.x versions without upgrading Hydrogen.